Porto, Portugal old town skyline on the Douro River with rabelo boats.

 trying a variety of port wines in porto

-Alternatively, you can book an experience like this Cálem Cellar Tour with a fado show or this Graham’s Port Tasting with Pairing and Tour, which offers tastings perfectly paired with chocolate, cheese, and pasteis de nata, the traditional custard tarts of Portugal.
+You can book an experience like this Cálem Cellar Tour with a fado show or this Graham’s Port Tasting with Pairing and Tour, which offers tastings perfectly paired with chocolate, cheese, and pasteis de nata, the traditional custard tarts of Portugal.

 Watch the sunset from one of the miradouros.